Did You Buy or Win a Resort Vacation Certificate?

 Needless to say, I would shred the first one and consider using the second one if I could get dates that would work for me.

 So, in conclusion free cruises are not free.
 Some save you a little money but are not worth the trouble.
 Most require you to jump through dozens of hoops, all in the hope that you give up.
-That way, the incentive company wins because they sold the certificate to the timeshare company, and they don’t have to deliver, even when delivering is usually paltry.
+That way, the incentive company wins because they sold the certificate to the timeshare company, and they don’t have to deliver.
 The timeshare company probably won too.
 They got you to come to the presentation and maybe even sold you a timeshare.
 You are probably better off if you ignore the free offers.
 If they give you cash money, maybe it is worth spending an hour or two with them, but it is not worth it for a travel certificate that is more trouble than it is worth.

 Finally, if you did buy that timeshare week, please use it.
 Don’t let your travel budget go to waste.
 You won’t be the only one to have bought the dream of glorious vacations in a timeshare condo resort.
 We did.
 We use our timeshare weeks every year or give it to one of our kids to use.
 We never let it go to waste.